tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 ## Instructor Notes

 * Welcome to the first day of programming with Python!
-This is the first class in which students work with Python, and you will be guiding them through a series of increasingly complex activities.
-The activities in this class serve as the foundation for next class as well as the homework.
+You will be guiding students through a series of increasingly complex activities, which serve as the foundation for the next class as well as the homework.
 The class should feel like an evenly paced introduction to Python that provides a challenge and engages students with relatable use cases.

-* Today's class will focus on fundamental Python concepts, including what Python is, technical and financial problems it solves, and factors that make Python different from other programming languages.
+* Today's class will introduce students to fundamental Python concepts, including what Python is, technical and financial problems it solves, and factors that make Python different from other programming languages.
 Students' familiarity with Python will likely vary, so be prepared to answer questions ranging from basic to complex.

-* This class will likely be challenging for some students as they become acquainted with coding standards, syntax, and the debugging process.
-An activity will follow each instructor demo so that students can practice these concepts.
+* This class will be challenging for some students as they become acquainted with coding standards, syntax, and the debugging process.
+Each instructor lecture or demo (Instructor Do) will be followed by an activity in which students will be able to practice these concepts.
 Review questions are also included to reinforce key information.

-* Look for opportunities to include real-world examples in your lecture to make concepts more concrete and relatable for students.
+* Look for opportunities to include real-world examples in your lectures to make concepts more concrete and relatable for students.
 Feel free to draw on your own experience in the professional world.

 * Be encouraging.
-Remind students that all developers have started where they, the students, are right now.
+Remind students that all developers have started where the students are right now.
 Actively work to build confidence and promote effective problem-solving skills.

 * As you review the activities, find ways to connect the concepts to FinTech.
 Include brief discussion about emerging, innovative technologies and how the concepts relate to them as well.

 * Today's class will include a tour of JupyterLab.
-There will also be several live-coding activities that should be coded in a Python Notebook.
-Make sure JupyterLab is installed and running properly.
+There will also be several live-coding activities that should be completed in a Python Notebook.
+Make sure JupyterLab is installed and running properly on your machine.

 * Have your TAs keep track of the time with the [Time Tracker](TimeTracker.xlsx).